department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 #### Mapping Concerns

 - KBS?
 Should we derive DiagnosticReport.status from the ObservationStatus?
-Yes, mostly the least of the values
+TODO: Yes, mostly the least of the values
 - KBS?
 Should DiagnosticReport.status be set to `entered-in-error` if `ORDER CANCELLED`? or is that distinct from entered-in-error which won't come as a status?
+TODO: set to final, preliminary, or handle deleted/entered-in-error.
 - KBS?
 Should ServiceRequest.status have a value other than unknown?
+TODO: no.
 - would like to have vista field mapping, but so far few fields are sure
   - are trying to find older data that might be more traceable
   - have gotten a mapping table from HDR but it is to HL7v2, so not helpful
 - Need data
   - different status
   - deleted/entered-in-error
-- .category[1]  -> ? v2-0074#CH
+- TODO: set .category[1]  -> v2-0074#CH

 #### Business Rules